 Unfortunately, on the iPhone, you can share only to the apps that the browser, photo gallery or other app specifically supports.
 So, because Apple doesn't think much of Google+, WhatsApp or Pinterest, you can't share to them from Safari, and you won't be able to unless Apple’s gatekeepers specifically build in support.

 Android's back button provides a really simple and helpful way to return to a previous screen no matter where you are.
 The button even works across apps.
 If you hit a link in Facebook and get transported to the Chrome browser, you can return to the social media app when you hit the back button.

 On the iPhone 6s, you can use only app-specific navigation or hit the home button to end up back on the home screen.
 That's a lot more swipes and taps that waste your time and tire your fingers.

-If you want to multitask on your phone, you want an Android phone from Samsung or LG.
+If you're looking to multitask on your phone, you want an Android phone from Samsung or LG.
 Both of those brands let you split your screen between two apps, allowing you to, for example, look at the company Web page in one window while you reply to your boss's email in another.
-Google hasn't built multiwindow mode into the Core OS yet; it is adding that ability in the next version, called Android M. Apple is adding a split-screen view in iOS 9, but only for tablets, not phones.
+Google hasn't built multiwindow mode into the Core OS yet; the company is adding that ability in the next version, called Android N. Apple added a split-screen view in iOS 9, but only for its tablets, not its phones.